Aditya-adhav/Aditya-adhav/README.md

 - 👋 Hi, I’m @Aditya-adhav
 - 👀 I’m interested in Python,Java,Web developement
-- 🌱 I’m currently learning bachelor of computer science
+- 🌱 I’m currently learning bachelor of Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me aditya040320005@gmail.com

 <!---